Great Ideas exhibit features MIT research in the humanities,

-The roots of MIT's strengths in the humanities, arts, and social sciences go back to its founding days, and by mid 20th century, the Institute had created a dedicated School for these disciplines.
+The roots of MIT's strengths in the humanities, arts, and social sciences go back to its founding days, and by mid 20th century, the Institute had created a dedicated School for these disciplines, the MIT School of Humanities, Arts, and Social Sciences (MIT SHASS).
 Today, MIT SHASS is home to research that has a global impact, and to superb graduate programs, all recognized as among the finest in the world.

-The School's mission also includes a core part of an MIT education: the School's faculty help all undergraduates gain a range of critical skills and cultural/historical perspectives that enable MIT graduates to serve as leaders—at home and around the globe.
+The School's mission also includes a core part of an MIT education.
+MIT’s curriculum requires all undergraduates to spend substantial time on subjects like literature, languages, economics, music, and history.
+In fact, every MIT undergraduate takes a minimum of eight such classes — nearly 25% of their total class time, and the School's faculty help undergraduates gain a range of critical skills and cultural and historical perspectives that enable MIT graduates to serve as leaders at home and around the globe.

-To celebrate these dimensions of MIT research and education, the new, permanent exhibit presents a portrait of the 20+ fields of study that make up the School, along with an updating gallery of significant research and profiles.
-An upper wall area is designed to accept curated installations related to the humanities, arts, and social sciences.
-The exhibit is located in Building 14N, near Killian Hall and Hayden Library.
+To celebrate these dimensions of MIT research and education, the new permanent installation, named the Great Ideas exhibit, presents a portrait of the major fields of study, centers, and programs that make up MIT SHASS, along with an gallery of current research and profiles.
+The exhibit is located in Building 14N, near the Hayden Library.

 L: Field of Study Wall; R: Gallery Wall; the print next to the blackboard is a design